psajjan/Interview/Questions/DynamicProgramming.md

    You are given an array of non-negative integers `ARR` representing the amount of money of each house.
 Your task is to return the maximum amount of money that can be robbed.
    _Note_:
    It is possible to rob the same amount of money by looting two different sets of houses.
 Just print the maximum possible robbed amount, irrespective of sets of houses robbed.

+## 2D Problems

+1. **Ninja's Training**
+   Ninja is planing this `N` days-long training schedule.
+Each day, he can perform any one of these three activities.
+(Running, Fighting Practice or Learning New Moves).
+Each activity has some merit points on each day.
+As Ninja has to improve all his skills, he can’t do the same activity in two consecutive days.
+Can you help Ninja find out the maximum merit points Ninja can earn?
+You are given a `2D` array `POINTS` of size `N*3` with the points corresponding to each day and activity.
+Your task is to calculate the maximum number of merit points that Ninja can earn.